zoxpx/pxdocs/content/key-management/shared/volume-cluster-wide-secret.md

 Volume encrypted_volume successfully mounted at /mnt
 ```

 When using cluster wide secret key, the secret key does not need to be provided in any of the commands.
-When no secret key is provided in the pxctl volume commands, PX defaults to using the cluster wide secret key **if set**
+When no secret key is provided in the pxctl volume commands, Portworx defaults to using the cluster wide secret key **if set**